On finite-horizon approximation of an infinite-horizon feedback Nash equilibrium in discrete-time LQ games: Numerical simulations

-In the infinite-horizon game, the total costs of player 1 and player 2 under the FNE associated with the limiting matrices derived from the coupled equations (\ref{eq1-1} - \ref{eq1-5}), are $J^1(x_1)=38.784$ and $J^2(x_1)=17.050$, respectively.
-Next, we compute the total costs under the finite-horizon strategy, where all players adopt the policy of ``watching $T$ steps into the future and moving one step now'' in the infinite-horizon game.
-The resulting costs, denoted by $\tilde J^1(x_1)(T)$ and $\tilde J^2(x_1)(T)$ for $T = 2, 3, \dots, 50$, are shown in Fig \ref{fig:costT}, where $T$ denotes each player’s prediction horizon.
+In the infinite-horizon game~\eqref{eq:isosystem_simulation},~\eqref{eq:costfun_simulation} with $T = +\infty$, the total costs of player 1 and player 2 under the limiting FNE are $J^1(x_1)=38.784$ and $J^2(x_1)=17.050$, respectively (see Figure~\ref{fig:costT}).
+Next, we compute the total costs under the finite-horizon strategies, where all players adopt the the finite-horizon strategy with prediction horizon $T^1 = T^2 = T$ in the infinite-horizon game.
+The resulting costs, denoted by $\tilde J^1(x_1)(T)$ and $\tilde J^2(x_1)(T)$ for $T = 2, 3, \dots, 50$, are shown in Figure~\ref{fig:costT}.
 It is clear that the total costs $\tilde{J}^1(x_1)(T)$ and $\tilde{J}^2(x_1)(T)$ converge to the FNE costs $J^1(x_1)$ and $J^2(x_1)$ as $T$ tends to infinity, respectively.